kalpana-bandara/What-are-you-working-on/README.md

 1. Open worker.pyw with notepad or code editor.
 2. Edit line number 18 - INTERVAL_MINUTES = your_prefered_interval_in_minutes and save

+# How to change Start time and End time

+1. Open worker.pyw with notepad or code editor.
+2. Edit line number 16 and 17.

 # App Screenshot

 ![work tracker](https://iili.io/KTEHbSI.png?raw=true "work tracker")